 - Definition Rheumatic Encephalitis - Sydenham Chorea (SD):

 - Dictionary Encephalitis - Sydenham chorea (SD) is a neurological disorder of childhood resulting from infection via Group A beta-hemolytic streptococcus (GABHS), the bacterium that causes rheumatic fever.
-SD is rett syndrome meaning.
+SD is rett syndrome explain.